infevlol/cupcakke-odin/README.md

 # cupcakke-odin
-A mod of Odin created for a Discord server
+A mod of the software Odin used for flashing Samsung firmwares created for a Discord server "Techflops"